WeiShaoD/neuroimage-menu/docs/source/OpenNeuro/Neuroimage_data.rst

 Different structural MRI
 ************************

 Different types of MRI sequences provide sensitivity to various aspects of neuroanatomy.
-The two basic types of MRI images are T1-weighted and T2-weighted images, often referred to as T1 and T2 images. ``T1`` images are probably the most common.T1 sequences will have grey matter being darker than white matter. ``T2``, in contrast, will have white matter being darker than grey matter.
+The two basic types of MRI images are T1-weighted and T2-weighted images, often referred to as T1 and T2 images.
+T1 images are probably the most common.T1 will have grey matter being darker than white matter.
+T2, in contrast, will have white matter being darker than grey matter.

 .. image:: OpenNeurp_T1vsT2.png